tech support 8

 Baby Boomerangutuang, one of the Tick's students.

-If you cut your teeth building for the web in the 90s and even into the 00s, then you probably learned to lay out your HTML pages using table
+If you cut your teeth building for the web in the 90s and even into the 00s, then you probably learned to lay out your HTML pages using tables.
+As CSS support and techniques have caught up, tabled layouts have mostly gone the way of the font element.

 In addition, representing tabular data using other elements means you may be preventing users of assistive software, who already have experience reading tables, from being able to access the information in the same way.